 The Cathedral & the Bazaar - Musings on Linux and Open Source by an Accidental Revolutionary

-Eric S. Raymond
+by Eric S. Raymond

-Summary
+Book Summary

 Eric S. Raymond's work dissects the contrasting models of software development through evocative metaphors: the cathedral and the bazaar.
 The cathedral represents a centralized, top-down approach to software creation—carefully planned, closed, and released in polished increments.
 In contrast, the bazaar epitomizes the open-source movement's decentralized, collaborative, and evolutionary process, characterized by rapid iteration and transparency.
 This exploration offers insights far beyond software engineering, touching on innovation, community dynamics, and efficiency in complex projects.